didlix/checkout-example/README.markdown

 * Make it so you can add/remove offer objects at any time.
 * Put in some flexibility to cater for a product having multiple offers / one offer disabling other offers.
 At present, if you were to assign multiple offers the checkout would run all of them.
+* Be rid of arrays and use more objects
+* Use phpdoc tags properly / learn how to use textmate properly.